100mslive/100ms-docs/common/faq.md

 ## Chat

-### "Does your chat feature only support text conversations or does it support any advanced features like Profanity filtering, Rich media file uploads, etc?"
+### Does your chat feature only support text conversations or does it support any advanced features like Profanity filtering, Rich media file uploads, etc?

-"Our chat feature supports text conversations and emojis/reactions at the moment.
+Our chat feature supports text conversations and emojis/reactions at the moment.

 However, you can use a third-party library on top of 100ms to build features like:
 1. Profanity filtering
 2. Language Translations
 3. Typing indicators,
-4. Rich media file uploads, etc."
+4. Rich media file uploads, etc.

 ### Is chat sent over a separate webRTC channel?